Link: The Faces of Evil - Release Date Investigation

 So, what's up with Link: The Faces of Evil?

 There's... quite a bit to unpack here.
 First off, those file dates for the German and Dutch versions are rather late in the year.
-While it could be possible for a rushed mid-late December release date to happen, there's a higher chance it was pushed back to early 1994, allowing enough time for proper publishing and barely missing out the Christmas rush.
-The French file dates are a bit of an oddity - they're early enough to where a 1993 release is possible, but it's also likely that it was the first dub to be completed and had its release delayed until the others were done.
-Choose whatever year you prefer - they're not going to get more fine-tuned than this, at least until some more concrete evidence shows up.
+While a 1993 release date IS possible with them, there's also a chance they were pushed back to early 1994 to allow for proper publishing.
+The French file dates makes it the most likely dub to be released in 1993, but it's also possible that it was the first dub to be completed and had its release delayed until the others were done.
+We'll have to come back to this later.

 Most importantly, the English version (used for both the US and Europe) is dated before both of the online release dates, which doesn't help much with the investigation.
 It might be a hint that the two regions got Link: The Faces of Evil around the same time, but that's about it...